Trump presidential commission weighed $10 trillion from China for pandemic damage

 As part of the strategy, Vice President Mike Pence was to use his authority as Senate president to put off congressional certification of the election for several weeks so state legislatures could investigate voting irregularities, mainly in how key states handled absentee and mail-in ballots.

 The effort failed as a result of the Jan.
-6 riot at the Capitol, which prompted the evacuation of Mr. Pence and other Trump loyalists in Congress.
+6 riot at the U.S. Capitol, which prompted the evacuation of Mr. Pence and other Trump loyalists in Congress.
 When lawmakers and Mr. Pence reassembled late in the day, they quickly certified a victory for Mr. Biden.

 “The January 6, 2021, violence on Capitol Hill was not instigated by President Trump,” said Mr. Navarro, who provides one of the first insider accounts of the White House in the last days of the Trump administration.
 The adviser says the violence in the halls of Congress was against Mr. Trump‘s interests.